SebSept/fop_example_module/README.md

 # About

-This repository serve as a start point for Friends of Presta modules and codes.
+This repository serve as a start point for a building a quality Prestashop module.
-It's configured with quality tools and checks tools.
+It's pre-configured with quality tools to ensure that (php-cs-fix, phpstan (more to come)) ready to run.

+# Getting started

-You have only one configuration to do : provide a path to a Prestashop installation for phpstan to work properly.
+Only one configuration is needed : provide a path to a Prestashop installation for phpstan to work properly.

-Everything needed is included in this repository you can just run `./vendor/bin/grumphp run`
+To do it edit `grumphp.yml` file, replace `/path/to/your/prestashop/` with ... a path to a Prestashop directory.

+You are done.

+Before each commit, the lints and checks will run.
+If something is wrong commit is aborted.

+You can also run all the checks and lints by running a single command : `composer run check`

 ## Coding standards